Whether you’re buying or selling, knowing the best fashion brands to buy vintage can bring you huge advantages – and loads of style!

 Vintage fashion is such a wonderful thing.
 It’s part of the circular economy, meaning you’re keeping bought items in a cycle of use longer.
 It also means you’re not creating demand for new goods.

 And when you’re buying designer vintage, there’s another advantage, too: you can resell your clothes when you tire of them.
 That means that no matter what you paid for something, you’re likely to get at least a portion of that back.
-Even better: in the case of rare watches or handbags, you might even turn a profit!
+Even better: in the case of rare watches with luxurious watch bands or handbags, you might even turn a profit!

 Yep, that’s right: some of the best fashion brands to buy vintage actually go UP in value over time.
 Best known for this is Hermes, but other much-loved labels such as Chanel are also likely to prove to be good investments.

 - Hermes Birkins have increased over 153% in the last 10 years.
 Based on its current rate of increase, the value will be almost a whopping £50,000 by 2028.

 - Chanel’s Medium Classic Flap bag value has increased by almost 10% annually; 92% in the last 10 years.
 It is predicted to cost a minimum of £7,000 by 2028.

 So, no matter if you’re buying or selling, it’s a good idea to know some of the best fashion brands to buy vintage.
 If you’re buying, you’ll find these are more readily available.
 And if you’re selling, you’ll know what there’s demand for.